yakimka/rst_tutorial/exercise_template.rst

 ..
 IMPORTANT::
    This file serves as a template for creating new lessons.
-   The content above the "# -Example-" separator will be displayed as the lesson description and instructions in the left panel of the application.
+   The content above the "# Lesson Example" separator will be displayed as the lesson description and instructions in the left panel of the application.
-   The content below the "# -Example-" separator will be pre-loaded into the reStructuredText input area (middle-right panel) and rendered as HTML in the output area (bottom-right panel).
+   The content below the "# Lesson Example" separator will be pre-loaded into the reStructuredText input area (middle-right panel) and rendered as HTML in the output area (bottom-right panel).

    When writing reStructuredText, please try to keep line lengths between 80 and 120 characters for better readability.

+   For inline code or literal text, use double backticks: ``text_goes_here``

+   * This is a bullet list.
+     Lists must be separated from surrounding text by blank lines (above and below).
+   * It has two items.

+   1. This is a numbered list.
+      It also needs blank lines around it.
+   2. It also has two items.

    Replace "Lesson X: Lesson Title" with the actual lesson number and title.
    Fill in the description and task for the student below.